-Lokelma is a brand-name prescription medication that’s used to treat hyperkalemia (high potassium levels) in adults.
+Lokelma can treat hyperkalemia (high potassium levels) in adults.

-Life threatening high potassium levels can cause a fast or irregular heart rate, shortness of breath, vomiting, chest pain or paralysis.
-For this kind of hyperkalemia, you need drugs that act faster than Lokelma.
-Therefore, you should call 911 or your local emergency number or go to the emergency room right away if you experience these symptoms.
+Note: Lokelma should not be used for treating hyperkalemia that’s life threatening because the drug doesn’t start working right away.
+Life threatening high potassium levels can cause a fast or irregular heart rate, shortness of breath, vomiting, chest pain, or paralysis.
+You should call 911 or your local emergency number or go to the emergency room right away if you experience these symptoms.

 Lokelma is available only as a brand-name medication.
 It’s not currently available in generic form.